 11 am - 1 pm: Pitches And Proposals: How do writers pitch their books?
 How do editors decide what to publish?
 Learn about the ins and outs of publishing and write your own book proposal.

-4 pm - 5 pm: Special Guest Lecture: Gain fresh perspective on the world of publishing with Radhika Timbadia, founder of Champaca Bookstore.
+4 pm - 5 pm: Special Guest Lecture: Gain fresh perspective on publishing with Radhika Timbadia, founder of Champaca Bookstore.

 11 am - 1 pm: Career Options: Which careers can you pursue as an editor?
 Learn how to work at a publishing house or go freelance, how to build your brand as an editor and make connections in the industry.